MSanteler/foundryvtt-dice-so-nice/README.md

 #### What is not supported yet
 - **Per dice color/texture**: For now, you can't link a single dice type to a specific color or texture.
+- **Force a colorset to all players**: While we are working on this, it is not yet possible to force the activation of a colorset.

 ### Listening to DiceSoNiceReady hook
 Before using the customization API, you must make sure that "Dice So Nice" is ready.